jonjamz/blaze-forms/README.md

 ```

 Form blocks can technically be used standalone, with normal, non-reactive form elements like
 inputs and check boxes.
-The form's *action function*, which runs on submit, always receives
+The form's **action function**, which runs on submit, always receives
 an array containing the HTML elements inside the form with the `.reactive-element` class.

-However, we strongly recommend using ReactiveForm elements inside a form block, which are
+However, we strongly recommend using ReactiveForms elements inside a form block, which are
 reactively validated with *SimpleSchema*:

 ```handlebars